samdesh-gcp1/digikube-public/README.md

    - The cluster is up and ready

 7. Stopping and starting the cluster
-	a.
-Execute the following command to stop the cluster: digiops cluster stop
+   - Execute the following command to stop the cluster:
+     ```
+     digiops cluster stop
+     ```
-	b.
-Execute the following command to start the cluster again: digiops cluster start
+   - Execute the following command to start the cluster again:
+     ```
+     digiops cluster start
+     ```
+   - Validate the cluster status using the following command:
+     ```
+     digiops cluster validate
+     ```

 8. Deleting digikube cluster
-	a.
-Login to your GCP web console
+   - Login to your GCP web console
-	b.
-Launch cloud shell
+   - Launch cloud shell
-	c.
-Unset the cloud project setting by executing the following command: gcloud config unset project
+   - Unset the cloud project setting by executing the following command:
+     ```
+     gcloud config unset project
+     ```
+   - Execute the following command to delete digikube cluster:
+     ```
+     wget --quiet --no-cache -O - https://raw.githubusercontent.com/samdesh-gcp1/digikube-public/master/delete-digikube | bash
+     ```
-	d.
-Execute the following command to delete digikube cluster: wget --quiet --no-cache -O - https://raw.githubusercontent.com/samdesh-gcp1/digikube-public/master/delete-digikube | bash modify the url to refer to the public repo you have created in step 2 above
+     Modify the url to refer to the public repo you have created in step 2 above
-	e.
-Verify if execution is successfull (it may take upto 5-7 min to complete the entire process).
+   - Verify if execution is successfull (it may take upto 5-7 min to complete the entire process).
 Verify if the cluster resources are successfully deleted.
-	f.
-The cluster is deleted
+   - The cluster is deleted